 As software developer demands conform to experiences delivered by the cloud, IT operations teams are challenged to evolve their tooling, processes, and skill sets to deliver the same cloud-like experience on-premises.
 In evolving their capabilities to best meet developer needs, containers have become a prominent technology to best deliver the speed, agility, portability, and scale to satisfy developer needs, without compromising the security features and visibility required by IT operations.
 While customers have the flexibility to run containers in the cloud, or on bare metal on-premises, most on-premises infrastructure is virtualized.
 Often the easiest and most efficient way to get started with containers today is to run containers on virtual machines.
 Roughly 75% of containers run on-premises are on virtual machines today1.

-Red Hat OpenShift Container Platform and VMware vSphere are a great combination for running an enterprise container platform on a virtual infrastructure.
+Red Hat OpenShift Container Platform and VMware are a great combination for running an enterprise container platform on a virtual infrastructure.
 For the last several years our joint customers have successfully deployed OpenShift on VMware for their production ready applications.

 Red Hat and VMware have been technology partners for years.
 Most recently Red Hat and VMware developed a reference architecture for OpenShift on VMware SDDC.
 This reference architecture delivers a clear, supported path to a more secure environment to run Red Hat OpenShift on-premises, integrating Red Hat OpenShift and Red Hat Enterprise Linux with VMware vSphere, NSX-T and vSAN, in hybrid cloud deployments with their public cloud instances.